microsoft/PartnerResources/_docs/Skilling/Business Central Academy/pva.md

 # {{ page.title }}

-## Videos

-Explore the integrated experience by connecting Business Central with Power Virtual Agent, Microsoft Teams and Power Automate by using a Customer Onboarding Process as the example.
+Explore the integrated experience by connecting Business Central with Power Virtual Agent, Microsoft Teams and Power Automate.
+The scenario is a customer onboarding process.

 These two videos provide pre-sales engineers guidance on how to demonstrate and configure the integrated experience betweeen Business Central and the other Microsoft Cloud apps.